 Get ready to set sail on a coastal journey of art, history, wildlife and culture and go where few have gone before as we unearth Qatar’s hidden treasures.
-Choose from a 8 or 10 night package including a stay in Doha, luxury expedition cruise, sightseeing adventures and more for an unforgettable experience.
-Hurry!
-Early Bird Offer valid until 31 January 2021.
+Our 8 or 10 night package includes a stay in Doha, luxury expedition cruise, sightseeing adventures and more for an unforgettable experience.

 Each day presents a new discovery, whether you are sailing alongside Whale Sharks, learning about the region’s most significant historical trading hub or venturing up the mouth of the inland sea.
 Until now, many of the areas you will explore have been closed to the public, so you will be among the very first to enjoy this once in a lifetime experiences.